 Long family

 Meanwhile, Jesse Thurston had married Sarah Forster at Carlton Rode in 1847 and by 1851, Jesse had become a farmer in Wreningham.
 They had three children: Sarah, Elizabeth and Martha.
-Jesse Thurston’s sister, (also named) Martha Thurston, went to work at Burton’s Farm and, in 1871, married John Bullimore.
+Jesse Thurston’s sister, also named Martha Thurston, went to work at Burton’s Farm and, in 1871, married John Bullimore.

-Jesse Thurston’s daughter, Sarah, married and she moved to Canada with her new husband.
-The two sisters, Elizabeth and Martha went with them.
-About two years later, Jesse visited Canada and persuaded both his unmarried daughters (Elizabeth and Martha) to return home and, in December 1874, Elizabeth married Dennis William Long at Wreningham Church.
+Jesse Thurston’s daughter, Sarah, married, and she moved to Canada with her new husband.
+The two sisters, Elizabeth and Martha, went with them.
+About two years later, Jesse visited Canada and persuaded both his unmarried daughters (Elizabeth and Martha) to return home, and in December 1874, Elizabeth married Dennis William Long at Wreningham Church.

 Tall photo: Elizabeth Long

-Dennis William Long and his wife Elizabeth had 6 children: Violet, Jesse, Mabel, Burton and Victor.
-(The last of these had the full name Victor Dennis Long.)
-The family moved to Fir Grove in 1889 when Dennis William Long became the tenant farmer.
+The family moved to Fir Grove in 1889 where Dennis William Long became the tenant farmer.
 In 1912, they were able to purchase the farm.

 An old pocketbook from 1909, branded by Hadfield’s Fertilizers of Liverpool was found at Fir Grove.
 It contains (traditional?) hand-written recipes and potions for treating horses.
 The hand-writing is assumed to be a “Long” family member from the period (Dennis William Long?).
 The treatments are titled variously: